equk/equk_sensation/README.md

 Most of it is aimed specifically at the HTC Sensation XE

-Currently using Cyanogen 11 Google Android KitKat 4.4.4 with linux 3.4 kernel from msm8960 running SELinux
+Currently using Cyanogen 12 Google Android Lollipop 5.0.2 with linux 3.4 kernel from msm8960 running SELinux

     Device: HTC Sensation